nareshjp7/ntp/ntp.management/README.md

 Role Name
 =========

-    This is only for installation ntp on over the client server using Asible using modelus of package or yum, tempalate and service.
+    This is only for installation ntp on over the client server using Asible, using modelus of package or yum, tempalate and service.
     Using ntp for clock synchronisation between computer system over packate switched, variable latency data network.

 Requirements